meokullu/CalculateETA/README.md

 CalculateETA has methods to calculate estimated time to finish on loops.
 It calculates left count of iteration and multiply it with avarage passed time on the loop.
 On multi-thread applications, it has internal counter that increases everytime methods works via using that calculating left count of loop and multiply it with avarage passed time on the loop.

-CalculateETA is optimized for cpu-intense applications.
+CalculateETA is optimized for CPU-intense applications.

 ## Listed Methods